 Inertia Group, Inc. Blog

-Inertia Group, Inc. has been serving the Florida area since 2013, providing IT Support such as technical helpdesk support, computer support and consulting to small and medium-sized businesses.
+Inertia Group, Inc. has been serving the South Florida area since 2013, providing IT Support such as helpdesk, network management, applications, infrastructure, security, and consulting to small and medium-sized businesses.

 Tip of the Week: How to Improve Productivity by Identifying Distractions